newrelic/terraform-provider-newrelic/website/docs/r/synthetics_monitor_cert.html.markdown

 * `account_id`- (Required) The account in which the Synthetics monitor will be created.
 * `name` - (Required) The name for the monitor.
 * `domain` - (Required) The domain of the host that will have its certificate checked.
-* `location_public` - (Required) The location the monitor will run from.
+* `locations_public` - (Required) The location the monitor will run from.
 Valid public locations are https://docs.newrelic.com/docs/synthetics/synthetic-monitoring/administration/synthetic-public-minion-ips/
-* `location_private` - (Required) The location the monitor will run from.
+* `locations_private` - (Required) The location the monitor will run from.
 * `certificate_expiration` - (Required) The desired number of remaining days until the certificate expires to trigger a monitor failure.
 * `period` - (Required) The interval at which this monitor should run.
 Valid values are EVERY_MINUTE, EVERY_5_MINUTES, EVERY_10_MINUTES, EVERY_15_MINUTES, EVERY_30_MINUTES, EVERY_HOUR, EVERY_6_HOURS, EVERY_12_HOURS, or EVERY_DAY.
 * `status` - (Required) The run state of the monitor. (i.e. `ENABLED`, `DISABLED`, `MUTED`).